MarkZohar3/MetaExchange/README.md

 ## Data format

-Order‑book snapshots are expected as JSON lines; each line is deserialized into `OrderBookSnapshotDto`.
 The `data/venues` directory contains sample files used by the console app and the API when run with the default configuration.

 A single snapshot looks like the examples included in the `data` folder.

 ## Console application

 The console application is a simple entry point that reads the order books from a directory and prints a plan to stdout.
+Every file is considered as a separate venue.

 ### Build & run